Speciality coffee beans online

 Speciality coffee has a shelf life of 6 months, but from the moment it is roasted to the expiry of those 6 months, the flavour and quality would have diminished incredibly.

-Think of your whole-bean coffee as fresh fruit and vegetables… if you cut an apple, it will become vulnerable to the natural chemical processes that will diminish the quality – this is the same for whole bean speciality coffee!
+Think of your whole-bean coffee as fresh fruit and vegetables.
+If you cut an apple, it will become vulnerable to the natural chemical processes that will diminish its quality.

-To buy whole bean speciality coffee, you must invest in a good quality coffee grinder.
+You must invest in a good quality coffee grinder to buy whole-bean coffee.
 We recommend a burr grinder rather than a coffee grinder with stainless steel blades.

-Whether you buy your speciality coffee ground or whole beans, remember to store them properly.
+Whether you buy your coffee grounds or whole beans, remember to store them properly.
 Keep the bag sealed and stored in a dry, dark place.
-You want to ensure that you do not expose your freshly roasted speciality coffee to excess oxygen and moisture so that you will enjoy your cup of speciality coffee.
+You want to ensure that you do not expose your freshly roasted coffee to excess oxygen and moisture so that you will enjoy your cup of speciality coffee.

 How should I brew my speciality coffee?

-You can brew your speciality coffee in many ways, and each brewing method will give you different results.
+You can brew your speciality coffee in many ways, and each brewing method will yield different results.
 Here is a list of different brewing methods:

 I've heard about green coffee beans, what are they?

-In the coffee industry, green coffee beans describe the coffee before it is roasted.
+Green coffee beans describe the coffee before it is roasted in the coffee industry.

 The coffee production process goes through many stages.
 From coffee farmers lovingly tending to and harvesting their crops to coffee professionals purchasing high-quality coffee from them.
-Green coffee buyers will seek out the best single-origin coffees from around the world before being exported to speciality coffee roasters across the globe!
+Green coffee buyers will seek out the best single-origin coffees from around the world before exporting them to coffee roasters across the globe!
 Coffee producers work very hard, along with their families, to ensure that year after year, their crop is sought after.

 Before the coffee bean is described as green coffee, it starts its life as a cherry.
 When at the right stage, the coffee cherry will be harvested and inside is a seed.
 The seed is what we know as the coffee bean.
-All cherries have two coffee beans in them apart from a peaberry… this is when only one coffee bean is within the cherry!
+All cherries have two coffee beans apart from a peaberry.
+This is when only one coffee bean is within the cherry!

-The coffee beans are then put through a process before being exported.
-There are various processes the green coffee bean can take, check out our blog for more.
+The coffee beans are then processed before being exported.
+There are various processes the green coffee bean can take, check out our blog for more info.

 Assorted Quirky news